thriveweb/sailinginparadise/content/pages/boats.md

     title: Oceans - Deluxe
     featuredImage: https://ucarecdn.com/033861dd-c518-48e0-a767-176f44073284/
     description: >-
+      Oceans is a Seawind 1160 Deluxe, boasting an amazing layout equally suitable for couples as it is for groups.

-      Our largest and most luxurious vessel, Oceans joined the fleet in April 2021 and is guaranteed to impress.
+      Oceans joined the fleet in April 2021 and is guaranteed to impress.
 With a maximum guest capacity of 30, Oceans delivers the space required for your group without sacrificing any of the creature comforts.

       Oceans offers a comfortable lounging/dining area with flexible table configuration.
 The undercover space is a delightful indoor, outdoor zone that will provide comfort in any weather.
 The cushioned overwater bench seating and BBQ area is a beautiful place to chill and watch the world sail by while not missing any of the action.
 The foredeck is expansive, offering a combination of wide open deck space, mini trampolines and a cushioned relaxation area.
 This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.